Battle of Varkaus: Aftermath

 The Whites started shooting the surrendered Reds right after their capitulation.
 According to the eyewitnesses, victims were picked randomly amongst the men exiting the factory.
 They were then taken to the ice of the nearby Huruslahti Bay and shot.
 The first to be executed were the Varkaus Red Guard commander Matti Autio and the leaders of the Leppävirta, Lehtoniemi and Savonlinna guards Kaarlo Lähteenmäki, Adam Krogerus and Emil Parkkinen.
 In the next couple of hours, up to 80 Red Guard members were shot.

-The mass execution was soon called the ″Huruslahti Lottery″ as the victims seemed to have been selected randomly.
+The mass execution was soon called the "Lottery of Huruslahti" as the victims seemed to have been selected randomly.
 Some witnesses said every tenth man was picked, some claiming every seventh.
 Although, the later studies have shown that the executed were actually not picked randomly they were mostly Red Guard or trade union activists.
 The White commander C. G. E. Mannerheim had learned the manner on his years in the Russian Army.
 The idea was to suppress the military revolts by killing the leaders but letting the ordinaries live.
 Now he presumably used the tactic against the Finnish Reds.

 The immediate executions were stopped overnight but a court-martial was soon established.
 It was led by the local farmer and lawyer Elias Sopanen who later in the 1920s became the Minister of Justice of Finland.
 Between 22 February and 14 March the court handled cases of 1,254 Reds, 87 were given the death penalty.
 Dozens of more Reds were shot as the Whites started cleansing the surrounding Leppävirta municipality.
 The total number of executed Reds in Varkaus and Leppävirta was nearly 180.
 One hundred more died in the prison camps during the next few months.